kleene-project/docs/get-started/overview.md

 - The network/volume drivers are different compared to Docker, as well as system-specific configuration options for containers, since they are based on different OS primitives than what exists on Linux.
-  Most notably the [jail](https://man.freebsd.org/cgi/man.cgi?query=jail&sektion=8)-mechanism of process isolation differs from the Linux-world.
+  More specifically, the [jail](https://man.freebsd.org/cgi/man.cgi?query=jail&sektion=8)-mechanism of process isolation differs from the Linux-world.
-  See the [FIXME]() for further details.

 - Kleene tries to make its use of the host system as transparant as possible for the user and to make it easy to use FreeBSD's built-in tooling.
   FreeBSD already contain a few helpful tools that can be used in conjunction with Kleene, such as `jls(8)`, `jexec(8)`, `zfs(8)` etc.
   These and similar tools provide ways of further customizing your FreeBSD host environment and its containers.
-See [FIXME]() for details on how Kleene interacts with FreeBSD and how to use the existing tooling with Kleene.
+See the [external resources](/external-resources) for a list of CLI tools and their documentation.

 - Reproducibility starts with the Dockerfile, which should be used often to re-build imagaes every time FreeBSD is upgraded or when versions of software